Fun FOOD Frolic

 About Semolina Cake

 This rava cake is inspired by the Mediterranean or Middle Eastern semolina cake recipe, also known as Basbousa.
+Here is another version of basbousa that you might like.
 It is a delicate cake infused with saffron, pistachio, lemon, orange, honey, or rose syrup.
 Just like a perfect Meditteranean dessert.

 This Indian version of the semolina cake is egg-free and made with the best available local ingredients.